realmagicgreen/magicgreen11ty/src/articles/2018-05-06-gardens-by-the-bay.md

 ---
-title: Gardens by the bay
+title: Gardens By The Bay
 subtitle: "An astonishing example of sustainable edutainment environment"
 description: "Rated number 3 on things to do in Singapore Tripadvisor.
 Reached more than 40 million visitors to date.
 World's top 20 most checked-in places on Facebook."
 date: 2018-05-06